samsungliwei/learngit/readme.md

 HI, human,
-it's my first version if this file.
+it's my first version for this file.
+I made some more words on it.
+Can it record clearly?